gwendalminguy/holbertonschool-higher_level_programming/restful-api/task_01_http.md

 HTTP is a protocol used to transfer data over a network.
 It includes websites' content and all API calls made between the client and the server.
 HTTPS is the basically the same as HTTP, but in a secure way, using the [TLS/SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocol.
 This protocol ensures that the server is authenticated, and all data exchanges are encrypted.

-### HTTP Request/Response Structure
+### HTTP Request & Response Structure

 #### Request:

-Request messages are sent by a client to a target server, and are structured of different parts in a specific order.
+Request messages are sent by a client to a target server, and are structured of different parts in a specific order:

-1. request line: composed of the request method, the requested URI and the protocol version, separated by spaces
+1. A request line, composed of the request method, the requested URI and the protocol version, separated by spaces.
-2. zero or more request header fields: each composed of the field name, a colon, an optional whitespace, the field value, and an optional trailing whitespace
+2. Zero or more request header fields, each composed of the field name, a colon, an optional whitespace, the field value, and an optional trailing whitespace.
-3. empty line
+3. An empty line.
-4. optional message body
+4. An optional message body.

 ```
 GET /hello.txt HTTP/1.1